sorongosdev/zeroth-client-android/README.md

 ## Zeroth Speech-To-Text library for Android

-Zeroth was initially developed as part of Atlas’s Conversational AI platform, which enables enterprises to add analysis and intelligence to their conversational data.
+Zeroth was initially developed as a part of Atlas’s Conversational AI platform, which enables enterprise to add analysis and intelligence to their conversational data.
 Visit our homepage for more information.

 We now introduce Zeroth Cloud as a hosted service for any developer to incorporate speech-to-text into his or her service*.*